-The flexible packaging industry has long been aware of environmental factors - one of its major selling points being that flexible packaging is more eco-friendly than metal cans and glass containers for many applications.
+The flexible packaging industry has long been aware of environmental factors; one of its major selling points being that flexible packaging is more eco-friendly than metal cans and glass containers for many applications.
 Unfortunately, while most flexible packaging companies are aware of environmental concerns and frequently use various catchphrases to emphasize this awareness, very few of these companies actually have a commitment to improving environmental conditions.

-In a board meeting last year, IMPAK Corporation renewed its commitment to the environment by launching a 228 panel 51.3kw solar panel project.
-When asked about the motivation behind the project the General Manager of IMPAK Corporation stated "a business our size has an indelible responsibility to the community it resides in and the environment.
+Understanding its responsibility to the environment, IMPAK Corporation recently completed a large solar panel project to generate clean, sustainable energy at their Los Angeles facility at 13700 S. Broadway.
+In a board meeting last year, IMPAK renewed its commitment to the environment by launching a 228 panel, 51.3kw solar project.
+When asked about the motivation behind the project the General Manager of IMPAK Corporation stated, "A business our size has an indelible responsibility to the community it resides in and the environment.
 Going solar not only reduces our dependency on carbon fuels, but also offsets much of our overhead and enables us to offer our products at more competitive rates."

-As part of the new landscaping project, we installed a new bike rack that holds up to 4 bikes.
-The U.S. Energy Information Administration reports that on average, an average car emits 20lbs of CO2 per gallon.
+In March 2014 we redesigned our building's landscaping.
+Weeds were removed by hand to avoid using harmful chemicals.
+The plants in the new garden were carefully selected to be drought-tolerant, requiring minimal water.
+Since about 50% of water for irrigation is wasted due to evaporation, wind, or run-off, we installed an efficient drip irrigation system.
+Our garden also features two artificial dry river beds which not only collect water when it rains but also help prevent water run-off to the street.
+As part of the new landscaping project, we installed a bicycle rack.
+The U.S. Energy Information Administration reports that an average car emits 20lbs of CO2 per gallon of gas used.
 Since we installed this new bike rack, two of our employees who both live more than 20 miles away from our office started riding bicycles on a regular basis.
-This helps reduce the CO2 emission in the air by almost 50lbs per DAY.
+This helps reduce CO2 emissions by almost 50lbs per day.